redallen/patternfly-scripts/github/patternfly/patternfly/pull_requests/pretty-notes.md

 #### Popover
 - Reduced spacing [(#2762)](https://github.com/patternfly/patternfly/pull/2762)
-  - Title component size changes from `.pf-mxl` to `.pf-mmd`.
-You will need to change the title component variation used in the popover component from `.pf-mxl` to `.pf-mmd`
+  - Title component size changes from `.pf-m-xl` to `.pf-m-md`.
+You will need to change the title component variation used in the popover component from `.pf-m-xl` to `.pf-m-md`

 Renamed variables:
 - `--pf-c-popover__arrow--m-top--Transform` split into `--pf-c-popover__arrow--m-top--TranslateX` and `--pf-c-popover__arrow--m-top--TranslateY` and `--pf-c-popover__arrow--m-top--Rotate`